-Associate of Arts

-Bachelor of Business Administration

-Bachelor of Science in Management

-Master of Business Administration
+Associate of Arts Bachelor of Business Administration in Management Master of Business Administration in Leadership

-Master of Science in Management

-Master of Arts in Teaching

-Master of Education in Elementary Education

 See the educational programs section of the catalogue for degrees offered and requirements.

 Academic Advising

 The director of student services will acquaint students with options in developing a plan for degree completion at the time of orientation.
 To complete all graduation requirements, a student may find that he/she will need to meet these requirements outside of the set programs.